-- This requirement is achieved by security register access control, invalid address access and access right for the code executed in EEPROM. - 249 1) Security registers access control: This security function manages access to the security control registers through access control security attributes. - 2) Invalid address access: This function detects invalid address access occurrence.
-In case of an invalid address access is detected, an FIQ is evoked. - 3) Access rights for the code executed in EEPROM: This security function manages the code execution in EEPROM, through access control security attributes.
+- 250 This requirement is achieved by security register access control, access right for the code executed in RAM. - 251 1) Security registers access control: This security function manages access to the security control registers through access control security attributes.
+The USER mode has another function, which is write-enable bit for security related registers.
+If user does not enable this bit in 128cycles after the reset, user cannot write security control registers any more. - 252 2) Access rights for the code executed in RAM: This security function manages the code execution in RAM, through access control security attributes.
 If an invalid access is detected, then a FIQ occurs.